 It was still fun to have a Sauvignon Blanc that tasted like bananas!

 So how did things begin to change?

 Well, by becoming conscious of what I have just told you.
 It didn't seem normal to me that by adding a yeast, you could have one flavor instead of a palate of them.
-This frustrated me because I felt that the wine I was making was one dimensional, and that I couldn't get it past a certain level of quality.
-It was pretty good, but I wanted to take it to the next level, and every year was pretty much exactly the same thing.
+This frustrated me because I felt that the wine I was making was one dimensional, and that I couldn't get it past a certain quality level.
+It was pretty good, but I wanted to take it to the next level and every year was pretty much exactly the same thing.